guiassemany/angular-reverse-geocode/README.md

 angular.module('myApplication', ['AngularReverseGeocode']);
 ```

-** Important: You should also have the google maps api script on your page! **
+**Important: Remeber to include the angular-reverse-geocode.js or the minified version on your page.
+You should also have the google maps api script on your page!**

 ### How to use
 The directive